Most cases of bile duct cancer cannot be cured. Instead, treatment is most commonly used to relieve symptoms.

 Occasionally, an implanted stent can become blocked.
 If this occurs, it will need to be removed and replaced.

 Radiotherapy is not a standard treatment for bile duct cancer, but may help to relieve the symptoms, slow the spread of the cancer and prolong life.
-Two types of radiotherapy are used to treat bile duct cancer:
+The types of radiotherapy are used to treat bile duct cancer:

 - external beam radiotherapy – a machine is used to target radioactive beams at your bile duct